PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 **2. Grayscale**
 Existing function: grayscale
 Then the image is converted to grayscale which is more suitable for edges detection.
+Canny edge detection will look at contrasts.

 ![alt text][image3]